shubhlohiya/MARBLER/README.md

 ![res.png](assets/res.png)

 We evaluated MAPPO, QMIX, VDN, and QMIX_NS in 4 scenarios using MARBLER.
 Overall, VDN achieved the best performance across scenarios with QMIX also performing well.
 The performance of QMIX vs QMIX_NS depended on the heterogeneity of the environment.
 There were few differences between simulation and real-world performance, highlighting MARBLER's realistic dynamics.
+<br><br>

+The videos of the test runs on the Robotarium test-bed can be viewed [here](https://docs.google.com/spreadsheets/d/11ik1Mev0VpYFrSt2TKxVTGL1W3BIvH7rda5MYRXWxxI/edit?usp=sharing).

 ## [Demo](https://www.youtube.com/embed/[placeholder])